kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 - Line 1 specifies the name of the license and its abbreviation.
 - Line 2 specifies the version and when this particular version was written.
 - Line 4 specifies the copyright year, copyright holder, and contact (email or website).
-- Lines 6 and 7 specifies the different ways you may deal with the work.
+- Lines 6 and 7 specify the different ways that you may deal with the work.
 - Finally, Line 9 specifies the terms and conditions.

 ````